 - Two people out of every 10,000 are dying every day due to starvation or malnutrition and disease.

 Famines have occurred throughout history, all over the world.
 Although there is technically enough food being produced to feed every person on Earth, there are reasons people in famine-affected areas can’t get enough, such as increases in the cost of food or crop production being prevented.
 These dire circumstances can be created by many factors - from disease outbreaks to recession, conflict, displacement, political unrest and climate change - many of which are at play right now.

-These circumstances mean that many families are struggling to put food on the table, let alone meals with nutritious value.
+These circumstances meant that many families struggled to put food on the table, let alone meals with nutritious value.
 The World Food Programme projected that Covid-19 could push 265 million people into acute food insecurity by the end of last year, almost double 2019’s total.
-Among this number are hundreds of thousands of children, and pregnant and breastfeeding women - all of whom are significantly at risk of malnutrition.

 Currently, in East Africa, climate change, conflict - including the crisis in Ukraine - rising food prices and the Covid-19 pandemic have compounded one of the worst droughts in the region in recent decades.
 Most people in the region are reliant on the land and their animals to survive and this drought is destroying their livelihoods.
 Millions of people are leaving their homes and villages to find food, water and pasture.
 In the most desperate situations, families are selling their livestock to afford food for their children.